Event Information

 • Pushpins will be provided for poster mounting.

 • Participants can indicate their preferred poster session time when submitting their abstract.
 Selected time slots are not guaranteed.
+Once you are assigned to a session, no adjustments can be made.

 • While not required, Research Creative Services is available to assist with poster design or printing.
 Please contact them at researchcomm@chop.edu.
 A poster template is available here.